-The Group has, to certain extent, a concentration of credit risk, the balance due from the Group's largest customer amounted to 11.04% and 8.92% of the total trade receivables at 31 March 2020 and 2019 respectively.
-The balances due from the Group's five largest customers amounted to 29.12% and 30.86% of the total trade receivables at 31 March 2020 and 2019 respectively.
+The Group has, to a certain extent, a concentration of credit risk, the balance due from the Group's largest customer amounted to 22.39% and 11.04% of the total trade receivables at 31 March 2021 and 2020 respectively.
+The balances due from the Group's five largest customers amounted to 43.23% and 29.12% of the total trade receivables at 31 March 2021 and 2020 respectively.

-Further quantitative data in respect of the Group's exposure to credit risk arising from trade receivables are disclosed in Note 18.
-The credit risk for cash at bank is considered negligible, since the counterparties are reputable banks with high quality external credit ratings.
+Further quantitative data in respect of the Group's exposure to credit risk arising from trade receivables are disclosed in note 18.
+The credit risk for cash at banks is considered negligible, since the counterparties are reputable banks with high quality external credit ratings.